This post has affiliate links. Read this to understand what it means.

 What’s On the PATH

-Brookfield Place, home of the Hockey Hall of Fame, the Allan Lambert Galleria and the steel arches at Sam Pollock Square are all on this walkway.
+The Brookfield Place, home of the Hockey Hall of Fame, the Allan Lambert Galleria and the steel arches at Sam Pollock Square is directly on the walkway.

-This walkway also connects you to the CN Tower Skywalk at Union Station that also leads you to Ripley’s Aquarium Of Canada, Rogers Centre and the CN Tower.
+while the Brookfield place is directly connected to the PATH, the attractions like CN Tower, Ripley’s Aquarium Of Canada are not directly on the PATH.
+To reach CN Tower and the other attractions mentioned here, follow the PATH to the Union Station.
+From the Union Station, you should get on the skywalk which is also a covered above ground walkway.
 To get to the Skywalk, walk up a flight of stairs at Union Train Station up to the Great Hall.
 From the Great Hall, follow sign boards leading you toward the CN Tower.

 Shops and Restaurants

 The PATH has over 1200 shops and restaurants ranging from High-end brands to local businesses.
 Also, it also has direct access to popular shopping malls such as Eaton Centre, Hudson’s Bay and Saks.

 Some hotels in downtown Toronto are directly connected to the PATH.
 If you book your stay at one of these hotels, you also have the convenience of the PATH at your disposal:

 - Marriott Downtown at CF Toronto Eaton Centre

 - Fairmont Royal York Hotel

 - The Westin Harbour Castle, Toronto